coq/coq/doc/sphinx/proof-engine/tactics.rst

      tactic_invocation : toplevel_selector : tactic.
                        : |tactic .

-.. cmd:: Set Default Goal Selector @toplevel_selector.
+.. opt:: Default Goal Selector @toplevel_selector.

-After using this command, the default selector – used when no selector is specified when applying a tactic – is set to the chosen value.
+   This option controls the default selector – used when no selector is specified when applying a tactic – is set to the chosen value.
 The initial value is 1, hence the tactics are, by default, applied to the first goal.
-Using Set Default Goal Selector ‘‘all’’ will make is so that tactics are, by default, applied to every goal simultaneously.
-Then, to apply a tactic tac to the first goal only, you can write 1:tac.
-Although more selectors are available, only ‘‘all’’ or a single natural number are valid default goal selectors.
+   Using value ``all`` will make is so that tactics are, by default, applied to every goal simultaneously.
+Then, to apply a tactic tac to the first goal only, you can write ``1:tac``.
+Although more selectors are available, only ``all`` or a single natural number are valid default goal selectors.

-.. cmd:: Test Default Goal Selector.

-This command displays the current default selector.

 .. _bindingslist: